 Canada & New England in Windstar Style

 Long before Columbus, Vikings crossed the Labrador Sea from Greenland to settle in L’Anse Aux Meadows.
 Centuries later, Portuguese fishermen, Basque whalers, French trappers, and English pilgrims would follow and discover a Promised Land where nature nurtures both body and soul.
 Here, where the sun first kisses North America, explorer Jacques Cartier found a place where “the scenery is indeed worth seeing and can’t be properly described in words.”
 The ravishing lighthouse-studded coast still inspires awe.
 Manna from the sea still delights palates.
 And small cruise ships like ours still ply these waters with a freedom denied to larger cruise ships.

 New York City to Montreal - 12 Days

 Head north from New York City to charming New England towns and coastal scenery that will take your breath away.
 Step into the living rooms of the Vanderbilts, Astors, and Morgans in Newport’s restored Gilded Age mansions.
 Witness the autumn spectacle of Acadia National Park from Bar Harbor.
 Discover the quaint, yesteryear charm of Charlottetown — inspiration for Anne of Green Gables.
-And watch for rare Blue and Beluga whales as you cruise beautiful Saguenay Fjord and the waters off the Gaspé Peninsula.
+And watch for rare Blue and Beluga whales as you cruise the beautiful waters off the Gaspé Peninsula.